leandrocm86/easypush-cli/README.md

 ```
 sudo snap install lanpush
 ```
-This way, it already has a built-in Java jvm and is ready to go by simply calling "lanpush" as a command.
+This way, it already has a built-in Java jvm and is ready to go by simply calling "lanpush" as a command.<br>
-If you prefer to save a few megabytes and run it with your own jvm, simply download the JAR file from the [latest release](https://github.com/leandrocm86/lanpush/releases/latest) and run it with
+If you prefer to save a few megabytes and run it with your own jvm, simply download the JAR file from the [latest release](https://github.com/leandrocm86/lanpush-cli/releases/latest) and run it with
 ```
 java -jar lanpush-cli.jar
 ```